demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-scan-execution-details-get

 ***
-Get real-time details of the execution of a Scan (for example: Coverage, Attack, and Network details).
+Get real-time details of the execution of a scan (for example: Coverage, Attack, and Network details).

 #### Base Command